-What do you bring to Keypath Education as Executive Vice President of Strategy and M&A?
+What do you bring to Keypath Education as Chief Operating Officer?

 A maniacal obsession for how we can get better and challenge the status quo within our industry.
 I have a passion for learning about new businesses and segments, as well as improving our service offerings as technologies and opportunities arise.
 My ability to think about the big picture and how the industry will change (and respond to it) is important to Keypath Education's long-term success.

 Happy partners.
 Happy students.
 Happy employees.
 Our goal is to create an environment where all three of these groups can thrive.

 What’s the best lesson you’ve learned in business?

 Know your customer.
 I’m a true believer in the power and the focus that comes with that knowledge.
 Seth Godin has a great quote about this: “If you persist in trying to be all things to all people, you will fail.”

 I love coming to work every day focused on higher education because I truly believe in the impact it can have on someone’s life.
 We are in a unique role to help students find the right school, succeed when they arrive and prepare them for the perfect job after graduation.